-At 1 October 2021 the Academy Trust had on roll 1,253 students aged between 11 and 18.
+At 21 September 2022 the Academy Trust had on roll 1,251 students aged between 11 and 18.
 The offer of a place in Year 7 is dependent on passing the 11+ examination.
 Normally some 450 girls apply for a place in Year 7 in which the Pupil Admission Number is 180.
 Priority is given to up to 130 girls (including 10% who are Pupil Premium) whose parents live within a priority area defined by local postcodes SS0 to SS9.
 The remainder are accepted from outside this area, with 10% of these places allocated to Pupil Premium students.
-The waiting list for September 2021 entry into Year 7 was 76.
 Ofsted presently rates the Academy Trust "Outstanding".